DCFUKSURMOM/Phantom-Satellite/README.md

 * Support for x86 CPUs that do not supprt SSE (This would allow the browser to run on a Pentium 2, and potentially the Pentium Pro and Pentium MMX)

-* Proper support for Android
+* Proper support for Android (depends on working ARM support)

-Stock Pale Moon had Android support for a while, but it was removed and is unmaintained (and undocumented), however some traces are still present in the code
+Stock Pale Moon had Android support for a while, but it was removed, I thought there was still some traces in the code but I was apparently wrong.

 * Support for Classic Mac OS X versions, including PowerPC Macs